 This condition occurs as a result of fragile and weak bones that are sensitive to painful fractures and ineffective weight distribution.

-Inflammatory diseases such as arthritis and spondylitis, vertebrate irritation, can cause permanent lower back pain.
+Inflammatory diseases such as arthritis, spondylitis, vertebrate irritation can cause permanent lower back pain.

-If you experience acute pain in the lower back, especially on a particular side, you may have kidney stones.
-This is also known as a renal calculus, kidney stones are a solid piece of material formed in kidney by minerals.
+If you experience acute pain in the lower back, especially on a particular side, you may have kidney stones (also known as a renal calculus).
+Kidney stones are a solid piece of material formed in kidney by minerals.

-When large blood vessels supplying abdominal blood, the pelvis and legs become abnormally enlarged, pain occurs and aneurysm can be inevitable.
+This is when large blood vessels supplying the abdominal, pelvis and legs become abnormally enlarged, resulting in pain occurring with an aneurysm that can be inevitable.